jay5oh33rn/FHIR-Works-2024/README.md

     This serves the app on a local server.
   - For production deployment, use a platform like Netlify, Vercel, or GitHub Pages.
 Follow the platform-specific instructions to deploy the `build` folder.
 This often involves pushing the code to a GitHub repository and connecting the repository to the deployment platform.

+### 6. Database Setup and Data Import

+1. Ensure the PostgreSQL database service is running.
+2. Find SQL scripts in `Backend/database` for setting up the database.
+3. Connect to the database and run the setup script: `psql -h localhost -p 5432 -U admin -d hapi_r4 -f Backend/database/setup.sql`

-Ensure Docker is running, and the Python, Java and Node.js environments are properly set up before executing these steps.
+Ensure Docker is running, and the Python, Java, Node.js, and PostgreSQL environments are properly set up before executing these steps.